 Stonebarrow

-Stonebarrow is a large area of countryside located just to the east of Charmouth.
-Owned and managed by the National Trust, it is home to superb year-round walking and makes a brilliant picnic spot.
-It also contains the fascinating “lost village” of Stanton St Gabriel.
-You can brave the walk uphill from the beach, or take the car up Stonebarrow Lane to the hilltop carpark.
+For those venturing away from the beach, Stonebarrow is a large area of countryside located just to the east of Charmouth.
+Owned and managed by the National Trust, it is home to superb year-round walking and makes a brilliant picnic spot with spectacular panoramic views across West Dorset.